 - Done!
 Your DRACOON environment has been added as a drive (on Windows) or volume (on Mac).
 A File Explorer window (under Windows) or Finder window (on Mac) will open and display the contents of your DRACOON.

-The connection is permanently available and will be restored automatically after a restart of your PC/Mac (unless the option Enable Login Item has been disabled in the DRACOON settings for Windows/Mac).
+The connection is permanently available and will be restored automatically after a restart of your PC/Mac (unless the option Enable Login Item has been disabled in the settings of DRACOON for Windows/Mac).